 Supported voltage range is 20 to 60 V, both polarities are supported.
+For Ray unit booting the minimum required voltage is 21 V (to prevent booting with discharged 24 V battery).
 Power input is galvanic separated inside RAy unit.
 Optional grounding of DC cable should be connected directly to the mast or to the Grounding screw on RAy chassis, to ensure proper grounding of the cable.
 For grounding to the mast use suitable grounding kit – for example see Grounding kits in section Accessories.

 More information about DC power sourcing possibilities and installation can be found in Section 4.6, “Power supply”.

 DC-RJ45 adapter occupies ETH1+POE port.
 When used, Ethernet connection to the unit has to be made through ETH2 port.
 Possible solutions are:

 Other valid possibility how to power the unit using DC power source is to use passive PoE injector or active PoE power supply with DC input and deliver the power to RAy3 unit through Ethernet cable with RJ45 connector plugged in to ETH1+POE slot.

 Slot „S“ is shortcut of “Service”.
 It contains system connectors – standard USB port and a pair of contacts for RSS voltage output (red + gray ones).
 Also HW button and Status LED are located there.